pseudosavant/player.html/README.md

 * Safari (Mac, iPadOS, iOS)
 * Chrome

-† EdgeHTML is only supported on Xbox as it has been replaced on Windows 10.
-It will still probably work with the Windows 10 EdgeHTML but it is untested.
+† Deprecated: EdgeHTML is only supported on Xbox as it has been replaced on Windows 10.

 ## Supported Web Servers